-On this blog I cover the three essential factors for raising healthy and happy eaters: providing children with good nutrition (the “what”), utilizing a positive feeding strategy (the “how”) and being a healthy role model (the example).
+There are three essential factors for raising kids to have a healthy relationship with food: providing children with good nutrition (the “what”), utilizing a positive feeding strategy (the “how”), and being a healthy role model (the example).

 But no matter how much we know, intellectually, that we are role models for our kids, it’s still very tempting to put taking care of ourselves on the back burner.

 I believe children are the best motivator.
 A parent’s love is so strong it can move mountains — and create change where it never seemed possible.
 So in order to help us all be better role models (yes, me too) I’m going to continually post time-saving health tips for parents.

 The first one has to do with that precious resource many of us are lacking: a decent night’s sleep.

 “Once you have kids your sleep is never the same,” a friend told me and my husband before we had children.
 And now I get it.
 It’s like as a parent you are always chasing sleep.

 It’s amazing how easy it is for parents to become lured into the sleep-deprived cycle.
 After children get to bed, it’s finally “parent time” whether it’s watching a favorite show, doing work or even household chores.
 Unless you’re dealing with a newborn or sick child, you know you won’t be interrupted.

 But what happens when that tired feeling takes over early in the evening?
 If you wait long enough your second wind comes thanks to adrenaline — allowing for more “parent time.”
 And if you go to be late for long enough you seem to need less sleep or might even have trouble falling– or staying — asleep.
 According to the National Sleep Foundation, more than half of adults experience insomnia a few nights a week.

 It seems the less sleep you get the less you need.
 But is this a good thing?
 Research shows that insufficient sleep increases the risk for chronic diseases, causes individuals to be less productive and poses safety risks.